ellaisys/aws-cognito/README_MFA.md

 ```

 ### **Enable/Disable MFA**
-This feature allows the admin user to enable/disable an user's mfa (both Software Token and SMS) using an email address.
-The developer shall need to implement the RBAC to ensure that this feature is not misused.
+This feature allows the admin user to enable/disable a user's MFA (both Software Token and SMS) using an email address.
+The developer must implement the RBAC to ensure this feature is not misused.

 Below methods in the trait help to enable or disable the MFA returning the HTTP Success Code.